Qian-CV/T2Det/README.md

-# Position Guided Dynamic Receptive Field Network: A Small Object Detection Friendly to Optical and SAR Images
+# T^2^Det: Twin-tower detector with geometric invariance for oriented object detection

 ![](docs/Figure/Fig1.png)

 ## Introduction

-This repository is the official implementation of "Position Guided Dynamic Receptive Field Network: A Small Object Detection Friendly to Optical and SAR Images" at [Please stay tuned!]
+This repository is the official implementation of "T^2^Det: Twin-tower detector with geometric invariance for oriented object detection" at [Please stay tuned!]

 The master branch is built on MMRotate which works with **PyTorch 1.8+**.

-PG-DRFNet's train/test configure files are placed under configs/PG-DRFNet/
+T^2^Det's train/test configure files are placed under configs/exp_configs/t2det/

-How to utilize the dynamic perception of PG-DRFNet can be referenced to [here](docs/en/tutorials/dynamic_perception.md).
+How to utilize the dynamic perception of T^2^Det can be referenced to [here](docs/en/tutorials/dynamic_perception.md).

 ## Deep Learning Experiments